|Copyright MARVEL COMICS|

 Featuring such tales as - oh stuff it - there are far too many to mention.
 You'll just have to get your own copy to discover just what Dark Knight delights it contains.
 The perfect Christmas present to give yourself before December 25th.

 |Images copyright DC COMICS|

 Ah, Rothesay, 1970.
 How it all comes back to me.
-The sound of the gulls, the smell of the sea - and Giant BATMAN (G61) #213.
+The sound of the gulls, the smell of the sand and the sea - and Giant BATMAN (G61) #213.
 Emerging from the little side-street newsagent's clutching my prize, I was soon immersed in its pages as we (my parents and brother) strolled through the picturesque alleys of the Scottish seaside resort.
 (As I type this, I'm besieged by a nagging doubt as to whether my bruv obtained his copy of The FLASH #190 from the same source on the same day, or from another newsagent's on the early evening of a different day.
 On reflection, I think it was the latter.)

 (Before we proceed, I should perhaps allay your horror at the above act by saying I now have two Pedigree CA figures, complete with boots, so I feel that - given what they cost me - I've now repaid my debt to society for my heinous crime.)

 So, let's have a look back at some of the pages from this landmark issue, purchased in the holidays between my transition from Primary school to Secondary.
-To me, it will ever scream "Rothesay, 1970!", but to you, dear reader, it will doubtless have its own sweet memories and associations.
+To me, it will ever scream "Rothesay, 1970!", but to you, dear readers, it will doubtless have its own sweet memories and associations.
 Why not take this opportunity to relive them now - and then share them with your fellow 'Criv-ites' in the comments section?